Nimesh-Srivastava/rust-trade/README.md

-# rust-trade
+# Trading Engine

-Trading / matching engine in Rust
+Buiding a beginner friendly matching engine using Rust.